jacomac/spring-boot-rest-template/README.md

 ## How to run the App
 ### database
 1. go to [deployment](deployment/) sub folder and open a bash command line
-2. copy .env.template to .env (customization possible, but not necessary)
+2. the frist tiem, you need to copy the `.env.template` to `.env` (customization possible, but not necessary)
-3. start postgre database as docker container with
+3. start postgres database as docker container with
 ```shell
 $ ./postres.sh up -d
 ```
+The postgres database server is now listening on localhost on the default port and the sprest db is ready to be used.
-The shell script takes all the regular docker-compose commands, such as `down` for stopping the service again.
+The shell script `postgres.sh` is just a shortcut and takes all the regular docker-compose commands, such as `down` for stopping the container again.

 ### application server
 from command line: